signalwire/digital_employees/server/tools/tap/README.md

 ## Using web tap

 - **Run the Script**: Execute it in a Windows command prompt or terminal.
-- **View Webpage**: Goto `http://ip:8080` Use the ip of where the python script is running.
-For example: `http://192.168.100.50:8080`
+- **View Webpage**:
+  Go to `http://ip:8080`, where `ip` is the address of the machine running the Python script.
+For example: `http://192.168.100.50:8080`.
-- **Start Listening**: Click to start listening for the incoming rtp stream
+- **Start Listening**: Click to start receiving the incoming RTP stream.
+- **Listen/Listening**:
-- **Listen/Listening**: If you have more than 1 stream you can click "Listen".
-This will turn to "Listening" and hear the rtp stream via your web browser.
+  If you have one or more than one stream, click "Listen."
+This will change the button to "Listening," and you will be able to hear the RTP stream through your web browser.

 ![image](https://github.com/user-attachments/assets/e964f1bf-21a3-4b6f-9561-a4a562aa5204)

 ---